 Mexico requires a certificate signed by a licensed veterinarian.
-The certificate should describe the pet and show that the pet has been vaccinated for rabies within
+The certificate should describe the pet and

 CANADA

 VEHICLES

 Canada requires a Canadian Non-Residential Interprovincial Motor Vehicle Liability Insurance card, which is available only from U.S. agents.
 All provinces in Canada require evidence of financial responsibility if visitors are involved in an accident.
 Limits vary from province to province.
 Contact your insurance agent for details.